 Backpacking Guide to the beautiful Columbine Lake at 12,700 feet

-If you’re looking for good hiking in Silverton, keep reading.
+If you’re looking for good hiking or backpacking options near Silverton, keep reading.
 This is the spot for you!

 Hiking and Backpacking to Columbine Lake in Colorado